Skip site navigation (1)Skip section navigation (2)

 maildir:/inbox

-Terms without an explicit field-prefix, (like 'vacation' above) are in-
+Terms without an explicit field-prefix, (like "vacation" above) are in-

-terpreted like:
+terpreted as:

 to:vacation or subject:vacation or body:vacation or ...

-The language is case-insensitive for terms and attempts to 'flatten'
+The language is case-insensitive for terms and attempts to "flatten"

-any diacritics, so angtrom matches ngstrm.
+diacritics, so angtrom matches ngstrm.

-If terms contain whitespace, they need to be quoted:
+If terms contain whitespace, they need to be quoted.

 subject:"hi there"